yufanw/slime-bot/README.md

 ### Keys and their functionalities

 - **adminRole** : name of admin role.
 Only people with this role can use !setconf.

-- **welcomeChannel**: My welcome message will be sent to this channel.

-- **welcomeMessage**: This message will be sent to the welcomeChannel when a new guild member joins the discord.
-Note that {{user}} will be replaced by the new guild member's username.
+Defaults to 'GM' and is not shown/cannot be changed.

-- **privateMessage**: I will send this private DM to new guild members.
+- **privateMessage**: I will send this private DM to new guild members when they join the server.

 - **expoChannel**: The channel I will send my expedition reminders to.

-- **expoMessage**: This message will be sent to the expoChannel 15 minutes prior to expeditions.
+- **expoMessage**: This message will be sent to the expoChannel **15 minutes** prior to expeditions.

 - **banquetTime**: the time you want me to remind your guild about banquet.